KxSystems/nlp/docs/clustering.md

 Clusters can be summarized by their centroids, which are the sum of the [feature vectors](feature-vector.md) of all the documents they contain.

-!!! tip "`parsedTab`"
+> **`parsedTab`**
+>

-    In the examples, the `parsedTab` arguments are tables as returned by the `.nlp.newParser` [example](#preproc/nlpnewparser) in the data-preprocessing section.
+> In the examples, the `parsedTab` arguments are tables as returned by the `.nlp.newParser` [example](preproc.md#nlpnewparser) in the data-preprocessing section.

-Markox Cluster
+## Markox Cluster

-: The MCL clustering algorithm first generates an undirected graph of documents by classifying document pairs as related or unrelated, depending on whether their similarity exceeds a given threshold.
+The MCL clustering algorithm first generates an undirected graph of documents by classifying document pairs as related or unrelated, depending on whether their similarity exceeds a given threshold.
 If they are related, an edge will be created between these documents.
 It then runs a graph-clustering algorithm on the dataset.

-Summarizing Cluster
+## Summarizing Cluster

-: This clustering algorithm finds the top ten keywords in each document, calculates the average of these keywords and determines the top keyword.
+This clustering algorithm finds the top ten keywords in each document, calculates the average of these keywords and determines the top keyword.
 This is set to be the centroid and therefore finds the closest document.
 This process is repeated until the number of clusters are found.

-K-means clustering
+## K-means clustering

-: Given a set of documents, K-means clustering aims to partition the documents into a number of sets.
+Given a set of documents, K-means clustering aims to partition the documents into a number of sets.
 Its objective is to minimize the residual sum of squares, a measure of how well the centroids represent the members of their clusters.

-Bisecting K-means
+## Bisecting K-means

-: Bisecting K-means adopts the K-means algorithm and splits a cluster in two.
+Bisecting K-means adopts the K-means algorithm and splits a cluster in two.
 This algorithm is more efficient when _k_ is large.
 For the K-means algorithm, the computation involves every data point of the data set and _k_ centroids.
 On the other hand, in each bisecting step of Bisecting K-means, only the data points of one cluster and two centroids are involved in the computation.
 Thus the computation time is reduced.
 Secondly, Bisecting K-means produce clusters of similar sizes, while K-means is known to produce clusters of widely differing sizes.

-Radix
+## Radix

-: The Radix clustering algorithms are a set of non-comparison, binning-based clustering algorithms.
+The Radix clustering algorithms are a set of non-comparison, binning-based clustering algorithms.
 Because they do no comparisons, they can be much faster than other clustering algorithms.
 In essence, they cluster via topic modeling, but without the complexity.

-: Radix clustering is based on the observation that Bisecting K-means clustering gives the best cohesion when the centroid retains only its most significant dimension, and inspired by the canopy-clustering approach of pre-clustering using a very cheap distance metric.
+Radix clustering is based on the observation that Bisecting K-means clustering gives the best cohesion when the centroid retains only its most significant dimension, and inspired by the canopy-clustering approach of pre-clustering using a very cheap distance metric.

-: At its simplest, Radix clustering just bins on most significant term.
+At its simplest, Radix clustering just bins on most significant term.
 A more accurate version uses the most significant _n_ terms in each document in the corpus as bins, discarding infrequent bins.
 Related terms can also be binned, and documents matching some percent of a bins keyword go in that bin.

-: _Hard Clustering_ means that each datapoint either belongs to a cluster completely or not.
+_Hard Clustering_ means that each datapoint either belongs to a cluster completely or not.

-: In _Soft Clustering_, a probability or likelihood of a data point to be in a clusters is assigned.
+In _Soft Clustering_, a probability or likelihood of a data point to be in a clusters is assigned.
 This means that some clusters can overlap.

-Cohesion
+### Cohesion

-: In clustering, cohesion measures how close objects in a cluster are to each other.
+In clustering, cohesion measures how close objects in a cluster are to each other.
 A higher cohesion score indicates that the documents in the corpus share similar keywords.